BrianOn99/deposit-steal-problem/README.md

 wake them up after stealing.

-It seems that a higher amount to steal may not be good if the guys have to spend a lot od\f time to deposit money (the account is always empty)
+It seems that a higher amount to steal may not be good if the guys have to spend a lot of time to deposit money (the account is always empty)

 You should get something like this in the end: